EskoAftercareCOE/Esko-SC-scripts/README.md

   **description:** allows for downloading all of the of attachements from an email view in one click

   **status:** :wavy_dash: _**(work in progress, may be unstable)**_
-  At the moment, this works only with Chrome, Safari will open tabs and Firefow won't do a thing.
+  At the moment, this works only with Chrome, Safari will open tabs and Firefox won't do a thing.

   **todo:** support for other browsers => if anyone has experience with GreaseMonkey's GM_download or with this polyfill https://gist.github.com/ccloli/832a8350b822f3ff5094 I'd be interested.